xheen908/VPN23_PR_enEN/README.md

 <div align="center">
     <img src="https://x3.dynu.com/assets/logo-D3O0-4lF.png" alt="VPN23 Logo" width="200"/>
 </div>

 # VPN23.com

-## Unsere Vision
+## Our Vision

-VPN23.com setzt neue Maßstäbe in der Vernetzung von Heimnetzwerken und entfernten Geräten.
-Unsere benutzerfreundliche Plattform bietet eine einzigartige Lösung, um Netzwerke und IoT-Geräte nahtlos, sicher und einfach zu verbinden – eine Innovation, die uns von allen anderen Anbietern abhebt.
+VPN23.com sets new standards in networking home networks and remote devices.
+Our user-friendly platform offers a unique solution to seamlessly, securely, and easily connect networks and IoT devices – an innovation that sets us apart from all other providers.

-Während andere Systeme oft kompliziert und schwer verständlich sind, ermöglicht VPN23.com eine intuitive Bedienung, die keine tiefgehenden technischen Kenntnisse erfordert.
-Unsere Lösung wurde speziell entwickelt, um skalierbare und leicht verwaltbare Netzwerkinfrastrukturen zu schaffen, die höchste Sicherheitsstandards erfüllen.
-Egal, ob es sich um ein Smart-Home-System, Unternehmensnetzwerke oder die Integration von IoT-Geräten handelt – wir bieten eine Plattform, die sich mühelos an Ihre Bedürfnisse anpasst.
+While other systems are often complicated and hard to understand, VPN23.com allows for intuitive operation that does not require in-depth technical knowledge.
+Our solution is specifically designed to create scalable and easily manageable network infrastructures that meet the highest security standards.
+Whether it is a smart home system, corporate networks, or the integration of IoT devices – we provide a platform that effortlessly adapts to your needs.

-Besonders hervorzuheben ist, dass VPN23.com der einzige Anbieter ist, der eine derart unkomplizierte und zugleich sichere Vernetzung von IoT-Geräten ermöglicht.
-Unsere Technologie verbindet verschiedenste smarte Geräte wie Sensoren, Kameras, Thermostate oder industrielle Maschinen, ohne dass Sie sich mit komplexen technischen Anforderungen beschäftigen müssen.
+Particularly noteworthy is that VPN23.com is the only provider that enables such uncomplicated and secure networking of IoT devices.
+Our technology connects various smart devices like sensors, cameras, thermostats, or industrial machines without you having to deal with complex technical requirements.

-Mit VPN23.com müssen Sie sich keine Sorgen um Sicherheit machen.
-Unsere Plattform bietet modernste Verschlüsselungstechnologien, token-basierte Authentifizierung und ein benutzerfreundliches Interface, das selbst komplexeste Netzwerke leicht zugänglich macht.
-Egal, ob Sie Ihre Geräte für private oder geschäftliche Zwecke vernetzen möchten – wir machen es möglich, schnell, sicher und ohne Kompromisse.
+With VPN23.com, you don't have to worry about security.
+Our platform offers state-of-the-art encryption technologies, token-based authentication, and a user-friendly interface that makes even the most complex networks easily accessible.
+Whether you want to network your devices for private or business purposes – we make it possible, quickly, securely, and without compromise.

-**VPN23.com: Die Zukunft der Vernetzung – einfach, sicher und für alle nutzbar.**
+**VPN23.com: The Future of Networking – simple, secure, and accessible to everyone.**

-## Funktionen
+## Features

-### Virtuelle Netzwerke
+### Virtual Networks
-**Erstellen Sie sichere Verbindungen**
+**Create secure connections**
-Erstellen Sie sichere, VPN-ähnliche Verbindungen zwischen Ihren Geräten – überall und jederzeit, ganz einfach über unsere App.
+Create secure, VPN-like connections between your devices – anywhere and anytime, easily through our app.

-### Benutzerfreundliche API
+### User-Friendly API
-**Für einfache Integration**
+**For easy integration**
-Eine leistungsstarke RESTful API ermöglicht Benutzern die einfache Integration von IoT-Geräten und die Verwaltung Ihrer Netzwerke.
+A powerful RESTful API allows users to easily integrate IoT devices and manage their networks.

-### Docker-Integration
+### Docker Integration
-**Nahtlose Anbindung**
+**Seamless connection**
-Verbinden Sie Ihr Heimnetzwerk mit wenigen Klicks und nutzen Sie unsere flexible Docker-App für einfache Deployments.
+Connect your home network with a few clicks and use our flexible Docker app for easy deployments.

-### Maximale Sicherheit
+### Maximum Security
-**Schützen Sie Ihre Daten**
+**Protect your data**
-Profitieren Sie von modernster Verschlüsselung, token-basierter Authentifizierung und API-Zugangskontrollen.
+Benefit from state-of-the-art encryption, token-based authentication, and API access controls.

-## Tarifmodelle
+## Pricing Plans

 ### Promo
-**Alphatest Promotion**
+**Alpha Test Promotion**

-- Maximale Verbindungen: 2
+- Maximum connections: 2
-- Standard-Support
+- Standard support
-- Grundlegende Sicherheitsfunktionen
+- Basic security features

-**€0.00/Monat**
+**€0.00/Month**

-### Basic Abo
+### Basic Subscription
-- Maximale Verbindungen: 3
+- Maximum connections: 3
-- Standard-Support
+- Standard support
-- Grundlegende Sicherheitsfunktionen
+- Basic security features

-**€5.99/Monat**
+**€5.99/Month**

-**€59.99/Jahr**
+**€59.99/Year**

-### Pro Abo
+### Pro Subscription
-- Maximale Verbindungen: 6
+- Maximum connections: 6
-- Standard-Support
+- Standard support
-- Grundlegende Sicherheitsfunktionen
+- Basic security features

-**€11.99/Monat**
+**€11.99/Month**

-**€119.99/Jahr**
+**€119.99/Year**

-### Ultra Abo
+### Ultra Subscription

-- Maximale Verbindungen: 12
+- Maximum connections: 12
-- Premium-Support
+- Premium support
-- Erweiterte Sicherheitsfunktionen
+- Advanced security features

-**€23.99/Monat**
+**€23.99/Month**

-**€239.99/Jahr**
+**€239.99/Year**

-### Platin Abo
+### Platinum Subscription
-**Für Unternehmen oder Große Netzwerke**
+**For businesses or large networks**

-- Maximale Verbindungen: 254
+- Maximum connections: 254
-- Premium-Support
+- Premium support
-- Erweiterte Sicherheitsfunktionen
+- Advanced security features

-**€99.99/Monat**
+**€99.99/Month**

-**€999.99/Jahr**
+**€999.99/Year**

-## Technologie-Stack
+## Technology Stack

 - **Backend:** Node.js
-- **Frontend:** Ionic React Capacitor (iOS, Android und Web Landing Page)
+- **Frontend:** Ionic React Capacitor (iOS, Android, and Web Landing Page)
-- **Datenbank:** MySQL
+- **Database:** MySQL
-- **Zahlungsintegration:** Stripe
+- **Payment Integration:** Stripe

 ## Demo

-Erleben Sie VPN23.com in Aktion!
-Besuchen Sie unsere [Demo-Seite](https://x3.dynu.com) und testen Sie die Funktionen kostenlos.
+Experience VPN23.com in action!
+Visit our [Demo Page](https://x3.dynu.com) and test the features for free.

 ## Installation

-Da der Quellcode nicht öffentlich zugänglich ist, können Sie die Plattform über unsere Demo oder durch Kontaktaufnahme mit unserem Vertriebsteam nutzen.
+Since the source code is not publicly accessible, you can use the platform via our demo or by contacting our sales team.

-## Kontakt
+## Contact

-Für weitere Informationen, Support oder Fragen kontaktieren Sie uns bitte:
+For more information, support, or questions, please contact us:

-- **E-Mail:** xheen908@gmail.com
+- **Email:** xheen908@gmail.com
 - **Demo:** [https://x3.dynu.com](https://x3.dynu.com)

-## Lizenz
+## License

-Dieses Projekt ist urheberrechtlich geschützt.
-Alle Rechte vorbehalten.
+This project is copyright protected.
+All rights reserved.

-## Danksagung
+## Acknowledgment

-Vielen Dank an alle, die zur Entwicklung und zum Wachstum von VPN23.com beigetragen haben!
+Many thanks to everyone who contributed to the development and growth of VPN23.com!